 If you have an hour or two

 Many local parks such as Fischer’s Park in Towamencin or Penllyn Woods in Lower Gwynedd offer walking paths and/or hiking trails of a mile or two.
 The county-run Lorimer Park in Abington, Lower Perkiomen Park in Oaks and Central Perkiomen Valley Park in Schwenksville all offer easy hiking trails.
 In many cases, an advertised 4 or 5 miles of trails refers to a collection of (sometimes intertwined) trails.
 Natural Lands Trust properties offer natural beauty and trails, many of which can be enjoyed in a couple hours or less.
 Two of these, Gwynedd Preserve in Ambler, PA and Saunders Woods Preserve in Gladwyne, PA offer trails in both grassy open and wooded areas.
-The Wissahickon Watershed Association maintains several similar properties such as Willow Lake Farm, Camp Woods, Armentrout Preserve and the Briar Hill Preserve.
+Wissahickon Trails maintains several similar properties such as Willow Lake Farm, Camp Woods, Armentrout Preserve and the Briar Hill Preserve.

 Area nature centers also offer hiking trails.
 Some have made their trails more accessible with the addition of paved trails and boardwalks and may also offer signage identifying plant and trees as well as common wildlife seen in the area.
 Area nature centers include Upper Dublin’s Robbins Park Environmental Education Center, Abington’s Briar Bush Nature Center, and Gladwyne’s Riverbend Environmental Education Center.